daidahao/Database-Principles-Notes/lecture12.md

 ### Developer Account

 - `grant create table to ...`
+  - `grant create index to ...` (MySQL)
+  - `grant create sequence to ...` (Oracle)
+  - `grant create trigger to ...` (Oracle)
 - `grant create procedure to ...`
+  - `grant create function to ...` (SQL Server)
 - `grant create view to ...`
 - `grant create type to ...`

+Usually limited to one database

+### IMPORTANT

 **default schema/database/tablespace**

 You should also define (especially when inexperienced developers) where their tables will be created by default.
 You want to keep application tables separate from system tables.

+Don't let developers "fix" things in production.
+Scripts that change structures in production should be tested and run by database administrators.

+**DEVELOPERS SHOULD NOT CONNECT TO PRODUCTION DATABASES.**

 ### Role

-As you don't want to repeat a long series of "GRANT" statements everytime a new hire must be given access to the database, you create a role, give all the privileges to the role (system and tables) and grant the role to users.
+As you don't want to repeat a long series of `GRANT` statements everytime a new hire must be given access to the database, you create a role, give all the privileges to the role (system and tables) and grant the role to users.

+`create role rank_and_file`

+`grant create session to rank_and_file`

+`grant rank_and_file to john_doe`

 ### Alias / Synonym

 Normally you are supposed to prefix table names with schema names.
 Don't do that.

-Use aliases (synonyms); they can be dropped and changed at will to point to different tables while running exactly the same queries.
+**Use aliases (synonyms)**: they can be dropped and changed at will to point to different tables while running exactly the same queries.

 `create synonym employees for hr.employees`

 `create synonym employees for training.employees`

 ### `PUBLIC`

+There is something special called `public` that means "everybody" (existing as well as future user accounts).
+Much used.

 ### Web Applications